Menu Close

 Assistant Editor

-Moina has extensive online media experience, as a journalist, researcher and editor.
-She has written widely on a variety of pan-African issues having previously worked for Africa Review (The Nation Media Group) and Mail & Guardian Africa based in Nairobi, Kenya.
-She has also contributed to a range of titles across the continent.
+Moina has extensive online media experience as an editor, journalist and researcher.
+She has a BA in African Government and Politics and an MSc in Development Economics.
+She has previously worked for Africa Review (The Nation Media Group) and Mail & Guardian Africa based in Nairobi, Kenya.

 Aliou Niane